-“In other words,” Paula said, “you two represent the entire democratic machine for the election of this possibly decisive candidate?
-It’s a…what’s the phrase – a rotten borough?”
+“In other words,” Paula said, “you two represent the entire democratic machine for the election of this possibly decisive candidate in this…what’s the phrase – rotten borough?”

 Tim started backpedalling.
 His delight in explaining the legalistic and procedural points had allowed him, in her eyes, to stray the wrong side of a moral line.
 He talked of incompetence by East Brockshire, the Boundary Commissioners and parliament, the law of unintended consequences and playing by the rules as they existed.
 She nodded, then turned to me.